Just here for exogenous ketones?

 The Most Consistently Accurate Way…

 Blood levels of ketones are the most consistently accurate way to measure our level of ketosis.
-There are a few downsides however.
-The first is that you have to prick yourself with a needle each time you want to measure, and each test strip costs over $1.
+There are a few downsides, however.
+The first is that you have to prick yourself with a needle each time you want to measure (get over it… it’s not that big of a deal :)), and each test strip costs about $1 (4x more expensive than glucose strips).

 20 Minute Interview w/Ketone Expert Domonic D’Agostino on Ketone Esters & Therapeutic Ketogenic Diets